Payment of Wages: Illinois

 - Each employee must be provided with an itemized statement of deductions for every pay period.
 See Pay Statement Requirements.

 - Illinois employers must notify employees of certain wage-related information when hired and whenever the information changes.
 Employers are also required to post this information in the workplace.
 See Employee Notification Requirements.

 - Illinois limits the types of deductions that employers may make from employees' wages.
 Penalties are imposed for violations.
 The Illinois Secure Choice Savings Program requires certain employers that do not offer a tax-qualified retirement savings plan to employees to make employee pay deductions and remit the deductions as contributions to tax-qualified Roth individual retirement accounts.
 See Permitted and Prohibited Wage Deductions.

 - Illinois employers are required to reimburse employees for all necessary expenditures or losses they incur within the scope of their employment that are directly related to services performed for the employer.
 See Reimbursement of Employee Expenses.

-- Terminated employees must be paid on the next regularly scheduled payday.
+- Terminated employees must be paid at the time of termination, if possible, but no later than the next regularly scheduled payday.
 Payment must include accrued vacation time in certain circumstances.
 Employers may be sued by employees in a civil action if they fail to comply with the law.
 See Termination Pay.

-- After the death of an employee, employers must follow specific procedures in order to properly turn over any compensation owed to the deceased employee's next of kin or estate.
+- After the death of an employee, employers must follow specific procedures in order to properly turn over any compensation owed to the deceased employee's heirs or estate.
 See Deceased Employee Wages.

 - Employers must review their records each year to determine if they are holding any unclaimed wages of employees.
 Within certain time frames, annual reports and remittances must be made and affected employees must be notified.
 All employers must file reports and make remittances electronically.
 Penalties are imposed for noncompliance.
 See Unclaimed Wages.